Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 - Buy lots of spices

-- Wait for 2 weeks or longer for the pickling process
+- Wait for two weeks or longer for the pickling process

 These pickles don’t involve a lot of slicing, vinegar fumes, or waiting for weeks.
-It only takes about 30 minutes to put the three ingredients together, plus one day of setting on your kitchen counter.
-For the best taste and optimum crispness, the pickles will also need to set in your refrigerator for at least two days...and, that is the hardest part!
+It only takes about 30 minutes to put the three ingredients together, plus one day of sitting on your kitchen counter.
+For the best taste and optimum crispness, the pickles will also need to set in your refrigerator for at least two days . . . and that is the hardest part!
 You will want to eat them right away!
 You could, but they will taste even better if you wait, so try to hold out.

 I first tasted these pickles a few years ago, when I ate lunch at my aunt's house.
 I thought they were so good, I asked her for the recipe.
 Well, when she told me, I almost didn't believe her.
 When you read the recipe below you'll think, there's no way!
 But, yes, it really is true!
 If you don't believe me, make them yourself and you will see how easy it is and how sweet and crunchy the pickles taste!

 OK, I know this will be a shocker—I didn't believe it myself—but to make these sweet pickles, you use dill pickles!
 Yes, you actually use a jar of whole kosher dills.
 Find out how to make dill into sweet by reading the complete recipe and directions shown below.

 In my opinion, these taste just like homemade sweet pickles.
 They are very sweet and very crisp.
 If you have ever made sweet pickles using pickling lime, these are similar to those because of the crispness.
 The best part is they're so easy to make and still taste wonderful.
 The worst part is the wait.
 You can go ahead and eat them before 2 days, but they are even better if you wait.